-Category Maximum Requirements Points Points operation, servicing, safety and maintainability of all IWM systems from the design, tender, construction, commissioning and tuning phases of the project.
+Category Points Points tender, construction, commissioning and tuning phases of the project.
 An independent agent has been appointed to support the commissioning and tuning phase throughout the project lifecycle.
-Attainment of these points is dependent on the commissioning and tuning of al nominated buildings services and systems.
+Attainment of these points is dependent on the commissioning and tuning of all nominated buildings services and systems.
 Targeted 25.
-Heat Island Effect 1 • The development complies with the requirement that a minimum 75% of the site comprise of green infrastructure or shading structures with minimum SRIs and pitches, which has been applied to 98% of the site.
+Heat Island Effect 1 • The development complies with the requirement that a minimum 75% of the site comprise of green infrastructure or shading structures with minimum SRIs and pitches, which has been applied to 77% of the site.
 1 30.
-Innovation 3 for potable water and stormwater The development improves on the following Green Star benchmarks: Stormwater pollutant reduction requirements (Column C targets).
-Availability of recycled water at the time of practical completion may impact the ability of the project to claim an additional innovation credit for improving on Green Star benchmarks for discharge to sewer.
-2 5.
+Innovation 3 for potable water and stormwater The development improves on the following Green Star benchmarks: Stormwater pollutant reduction requirements (Column B Targets) Availability of recycled water at the time of practical completion may impact the ability of the project to claim an additional innovation credit for improving on Green Star benchmarks for discharge to sewer.
+1 5.
 Commitment to Performance 1 An environmental building performance target for potable water use has been set (100L/person/day), with regular measurement supported by smart metering and at least quarterly reporting.
 Attainment of this target relies on the measurement of other environmental building performance targets.
 1 3.
 Adaptation and Resilience 2 A site wide Climate Adaptation Plan has been developed for the site.
 This incorporates the outcomes of a precinct wide climate risk assessment and site level responses to urban heat island, sea level rise and storm events, application of IWM and green infrastructure across the site, and community preparedness to respond to climate risks.
 A technical question may be lodged to confirm that the precinct level assessment covers the development site.
 2